Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     Otherwise, the user will receive the following information about a "variant, inflection,
     or stem" entry:
-    -The headword itself and the search term's relationship to the headword (or an
+    - The headword itself and the search term's relationship to the headword (or an
     abbreviated version of that relationship)
-    -The headword's part of speech and definition
+    - The headword's part of speech and definition

     **Example (search term: "adaptor")**
     Noun: Less common spelling of adapter